-The RCC has sub-committees, (each chaired by a member of ExCo) covering Insurance, Market and Operational risk, to manage risk profile in each of these areas at a more granular level.
-Other members include relevant European business heads, risk experts from ERM and actuarial expertise from the Internal Model team.
+The RCC has sub-committees that cover Insurance, Market and Operational risk, to manage risk profile in each of these areas at a more granular level.
+Other members include relevant business heads, risk experts from ERM and actuarial expertise from the Internal Model team.